KDragos/VRColumns/README.md

-This is a basic Google Cardboard project setup.
-The idea is to fork this project to create new Cardboard projects easily.
+# VR Columns

+VR Columns is a virtual reality match three game designed for Google Cardboard.
+This type of game has been a very popular social game, but this is the first for virtual reality.
+Instead of swapping two objects, VR Columns allows players to swap entire rows or columns to make matches.